AriaFallah/WebpackTutorial/part1/README.md

 **Important Note:** I feel like I should mention that the `html-webpack-plugin` should be used sparingly.
 To me, webpack should generate HTML files if you just have a really simple one to bootstrap a SPA.
-So while it was useful for the learning experience, which required only, one HTML file, I wouldn't recommend it to generate 12 HTML files.
+So while it was useful for the learning experience, which required only one HTML file, I wouldn't recommend it to generate 12 HTML files.
 This doesn't mean you can't use html files with something like angular directives, which require HTML template files.
 In that case you could do something like: